Research

 Investigating instruction effects on SNARC phenomena

-Current Status: Writing pre-registration
+Current Status: Writing thesis

 Investigators: : İlayda KORKUT, Samet KAHRAMAN, Seda DURAL, Hakan ÇETİNKAYA, Ezgi GÜR